 The main difference when comparing an LLC vs. nonprofit is that a nonprofit has obtained a tax-exempt status and serves public interest.5 min read

-The main difference when comparing an LLC vs. nonprofit is that a nonprofit has obtained a tax-exempt status and serves public interest.
+When comparing an LLC vs. nonprofit, a nonprofit has obtained a tax-exempt status and serves the public interest, while a limited liability company (LLC) does not necessarily do so.
 However, in some cases, an LLC can also be a nonprofit.

 An LLC, or a limited liability company, operates essentially as a corporation, sole proprietorship, and partnership all in one.
 An LLC affords its members with limited liability as they cannot be held personally liable for the company's debts.

-A nonprofit organization is one that has been established to meet certain tax exemptions and serve the public interest.
+A nonprofit organization is established to meet certain tax exemptions and serve the public interest.
 All assets of a nonprofit must be either reinvested into the organization, given to the public, or given to another charity.
 Should the nonprofit not meet the needs of the general public, its tax exemption benefit will be taken away.

 Nonprofit organizations enjoy the same liability protection as any other corporation or LLC.
-Therefore, any directors, members, employees, or other similarly situated executives of a nonprofit organization cannot be held personally liable for the nonprofit’s debts.
-There are many tax benefits available to nonprofits, including the ability to receive grants from both the federal government as well as private foundations.
+Therefore, any directors, members, employees, or other similarly situated executives of a nonprofit organization cannot be held personally liable for the nonprofit's debts.
+Many tax benefits are available to nonprofits, including the ability to receive grants from both the federal government and private foundations.

-While LLCs are not awarded the same tax benefits as a nonprofit, there are limitations on a nonprofit’s spending abilities that does not apply to an LLC.
+While LLCs are not awarded the same tax benefits as a nonprofit, limitations on a nonprofit's spending abilities do not apply to an LLC.
 In addition, a nonprofit has limitations on political speech than an LLC need not worry about.

-The other distinction of an LLC and nonprofit is the economic purpose as to why it was established in the first place.
+The other distinction between an LLC and nonprofit is the economic purpose as to why it was established.
 The primary purpose of any nonprofit is to provide a service to the general public whereas the purpose of forming an LLC is to earn profit for its members.

-Operating an LLC is rather simple.
-There is very little paperwork and few limitations surrounding LLCs.
-However, a nonprofit generally faces an uphill battle when attempting to register within the state it’s operating in, which will include a lot of paperwork as well as proof that it will operate to serve the needs of the public.
+Operating an LLC is rather simple, with very little required paperwork and limitations.
+However, a nonprofit generally faces an uphill battle when attempting to register within the state where it operates, which will include a lot of paperwork as well as proof that it will operate to serve the needs of the public.
 Furthermore, nonprofits must always ensure that the earnings are not being distributed to any shareholders or employees.

 While there are benefits to each type of business, it is important to keep in mind the following key points regarding nonprofit organizations: